njchiang/git-practice/submodules/README.md

 ## Removing a submodule
-There are two steps to removing a submodule.
+There are three steps to removing a submodule.
 1. Delete the relevant line from the .gitmodules file

 ```